Installing and Managing Bioinformatics Software with Conda

 Fortunately, installing and managing most bioinformatics software can be a breeze thanks to the package management system known as Conda and the associated bioinformatics channel known as Bioconda.

 Below we provide a simple guide to get you started with Conda on your new RONIN machine.

 Once you have created your machine in RONIN and connected to the terminal, you can easily install Miniconda (the minimal installer for Conda) using the following commands:

 You will need to follow the prompts to read and accept the license agreement and decide on where you would like to install the main Miniconda directory.

-Note: The default install location on the root SSD drive will usually be suitable in most situations, but if you would prefer to keep the folder on an attached storage drive you will need to specify the desired path instead.
+Note: The default install location on the root SSD drive will usually be suitable in most situations for single machines, but for clusters you should ensure the Miniconda directory is installed in the

 Once Miniconda is installed, you should then initialise your Conda environment when prompted and then close and reopen the terminal for the changes to take effect.
 This process ensures Conda is always available whenever you open a new terminal session.

 Note: Conda will only be available to the user that installed Conda.
 So if you run the Conda installation with the default ubuntu user, the root user will not automatically have access to Conda and vice versa.
 Similarly, compute nodes on a cluster will not automatically have Conda added to the default path (unless the cluster has been launched from a package where Conda was already installed and initialised).
 To temporarily give other users or compute nodes access to Conda, you will need to export the path to the Miniconda bin directory:

 Finally, you will need to add the Bioconda channel as well as the other Conda channels it depends on:

 conda config --add channels defaults conda config --add channels bioconda conda config --add channels conda-forge